melsman/mlkit/doc/arm64-runtime.md

 protected C allocator uses acquire loads of its allocation pointer and a release store to publish an initialized page, replacing the compiler-selected empty barrier/mfence.
 Its compare/exchange operations remain sequentially consistent.
 X64 generated allocation uses locked compare/exchange.
-Future ARM generated allocation must provide acquire ordering before consuming published pages; building the parallel C archive is not validation of that future path.
+ARM generated allocation calls this protected C allocator, including its acquire/CAS/release page-publication path; there is no separate inline ARM allocation fast path. `-par0` explicitly selects `alloc_unprotected` and requires disjoint allocation regions.

 `Layout.c` is compiled for every runtime variant.
 It checks the 64-bit LP64 word/pointer model, integer/double sizes and alignment, generation and region